fieldtrip/website/tutorial/mouse_eeg.md

 You can specify `cfg.image` in **[ft_prepare_layout](/reference/ft_prepare_layout)** and subsequently click on the location of each electrode.
 Note that you should click on the electrode positions in the right order and that you should skip the two most frontal electrodes, as those are the ground and reference and don't have a corresponding channel.

 After specifying each electrode location, you'll be asked to specify points that - when connected - form the outlines of the head.
-In human EEG the we would use a circle around the head as the outline, here we draw the eyes, the ears, and the nose with some wiskers.
+In human EEG the we would use a circle around the head as the outline, here we draw the eyes, the ears, and the nose with some whiskers.
 Furthermore we add lines representing other important landmarks that help to orient: in this case bregma and lambda.
 Besides the bold lines that specify the outline, we specify a mask for the topographic interpolation (dashed line).

     cfg          = [];
     cfg.image    = 'mouse_skull_with_HDEEG.png';